ettec/open-trading-platform/README.md

 #### open source projects

-**Kubernetes:** Makes it cinch to scale and deploy the platform components.
+**Kubernetes:** Makes it a cinch to scale and deploy the platform components.
 Also means it's as easy to deploy OTP in the cloud as it is to deploy it on-prem.

 **Helm:** Automates the install of platform components.